hanggrian/IIT-CS430/assignments/proj.md

 >     - ...
 > 2. `output.txt`.
 This file addresses the promotion information and oragized
       as:
->     - line1: the number of the promotions that are in effect presently;
+>     - line1: the number of the promotions that are in effect presently.
 >     - line2: the number of merchandise types; id1; amount1; id2; amount2; ...
->       promotion price
+>       promotion price.
 >     - line3: the number of merchandise types; id1; amount1; id2; amount2; ...
->       promotion price
+>       promotion price.
 > 3. `promotions.txt` and `price.txt` will be provided by your instructor.
 >
 > **Output**: one `.txt` file.